Modes

 mkfifo Make FIFOs (named pipes)

-mkisofs Create an hybrid ISO9660/JOLIET/HFS filesystem
+mkisofs Create an hybrid ISO9660/JOLIET/HFS

 mknod Make block or character special files